 PRE-DIAMPER CHURCHES OF ANGAMALY & THEIR FOUNDATION DATES

 The earliest documented reference to a church in Angamaly appears in a letter written by Portuguese Jesuit Bishop, Melchior Carneiro in 1557.
-He mentions about a church [Iglesia] and a main chapel [Capilla Mayor] in Angamaly, which were held with great veneration that no laymen were allowed inside [DI, Vol. III, p.
+He mentions about a church [Iglesia] and a main chapel [Capilla Mayor] in Angamaly, the latter was held with great veneration that no laymen were allowed inside [DI, Vol. III, p.
 800].
 He further elaborates that Christians in Angamaly maintain a “Universidade” [University/Seminary/Malpanate], served by a “Caçanar” [Cathanar/Priest/Malpan] whom they rely heavily due to his advanced age and erudition; for some fifty years, he has been expounding the Scriptures there and has gathered many disciples from all corners of the Malabar region [SRD, Vol. 8, p.
 498].
-However, about four decades later in 1599, while the Goan Archbishop Alexis Menezes was visiting Kerala, there were already ‘three big churches at Angamalle’ [Angamaly] records Gouvea in ‘Jornada’ [1606, English translation by Malekandathil, 2003, p.
+However, about four decades later in 1599, while the Goan Archbishop Alexis Menezes was visiting Kerala, there were already ‘three big churches at Angamalle’ ["Tem Angamale tres Igrejas grandes"] records Gouvea in ‘Jornada’ [1606, f.
+87v and Malekandathil, 2003, p.
 350].

 The third church at the eastern end (St. Hormis or Kizhakkepally) was the Cathedral Church or Seat of the Metropolitan Mar Abraham, the last Persian Bishop of St Thomas Christians.
 Mar Abraham passed away in 1597 and was buried in St. Hormis church.
-His lost tomb was rediscovered in September 2015 during the renovation carried out inside the church.
-According to a Jesuit letter dated 10 January, 1580 [DI, Vol. XI, p.
-798], the foundation of Mar Abraham’s new church [St. Hormis/Kizhakkepally] was laid on 15th August 1577.
+His lost tomb was rediscovered in 18 September, 2015 during the renovation work carried out inside the the main altar of the church.
+Based on a Jesuit letter dated 10 January, 1580 [DI, Vol. XI, p.
+798], the foundation date of Mar Abraham’s new church [St. Hormis/Kizhakkepally] is often taken as 15th August 1577, but the same letter is interpreted differently by others to arrive at a later date of 15th August, 1579 [Payyapilly, 2016, pp. 49-50].
 In another letter from November, 1578, we see Mar Abraham requesting Pope Gregory XIII to grant plenary indulgences for his upcoming yet incomplete new church [DI, Vol. XI, p.
 382].
-In the Vaidikapanchankam of 1909, the foundation date of St Hormis church is 1571 [Rakshaniyam 1909, p.
-12].
-At least, one thing is certain, the completion and consecration of St. Hormis church have taken place before the Synod of Angamaly was held in 1583.
-The church was originally dedicated to a 7th century Nestorian East Syric Saint, St. Hormusio, but the patron’s name was changed to a 5th century Persian Catholic martyr, St. Hormisidas by the Archbishop Alexis Menezes in 1599.
+In the Vaidikapanchankam of 1909, the foundation date of St Hormis church is given as 1571 [Rakshaniyam 1909, p.
+12], but a few decades afterwards it was changed to 1585 [see Vaidikapanchankam, 1951, p.
+37].
+The completion and consecration of St. Hormis church most probably has taken place before the Synod of Angamaly was held there in 1583.
+The church was originally dedicated to a 7th century Nestorian East Syric Saint, St. Hormusio, but was changed to a 5th century Persian Catholic martyr, St. Hormisidas by the Archbishop Alexis Menezes in 1599.

-Caremelite Missionary and the first Apostolic Commissary to Malabar, Joseph of St. Mary Sebastiani has a detailed 17th century map entitled ‘Serra de Malavari’ on the St Thomas Christian churches in Malabar [published in his Seconda Speditone all’Inde Orientali], here he has depicted only one church from Angamaly [Sebastiani, 1672].
+Caremelite Missionary and the first Apostolic Commissary to Malabar, Joseph of St. Mary Sebastiani has a detailed 17th century map entitled ‘Serra de Malavari’ on the St Thomas Christian churches in Malabar [published in his Seconda Speditone all’Inde Orientali], here he has depicted only one church in Angamaly [Sebastiani, 1672].
 In 1745, Augustinian Missionary, Joannes Facundi Raulin comes out with a list of churches and he cites three churches in Angamaly: 1] Angamaly, Syri.; 2] Vinecca Palli [?]; and 3] Ceria Palli [Cheriapally] [Raulin, 1745, p.
 428].
-Since Raulin uses the terms ‘Syri.’ for Romo-Syrians [Catholics] and ‘Schismatici’ for Jacobites throughout his list of churches, 1] is mostly the St George Catholic church, and 2] and 3] are the non Romo-Syrain churches.
+Since Raulin uses the terms ‘Syri.’ for Romo-Syrians [Catholics] and ‘Schismatici’ for Jacobites throughout his list of churches, 1] is mostly the St George Catholic church, and 2] and 3] are the non-Romo Syrain churches.
 If the non-Catholic ‘Ceria Palli’ is the Jacobite church, Vinecca Palli could be the St. Hormis church.
 It could also be the other way around, i.e. Vinecca Palli is the Jacobite church [St. Mary] and Ceria Palli is the St. Hormis church, after all, Mar Abraham was originally a non-Catholic East Syrian Bishop.
-A decade later, French Orientalist Abraham Hyacinthe Anquetil-Du Perron visited Kerala on January, 1758 and he gives the following details about the churches in Angamale [Angamaly]: 1) A church dedicated to the Holy Virgin; shared by Catholics and Jacobites; in this church a chapel dedicated to St. George, where the Jacobites celebrate the office [conducted their service] after the Catholics.
+A decade later, French Orientalist Abraham Hyacinthe Anquetil-Du Perron visited Kerala on January, 1758 and gives the following details about the churches in Angamale [Angamaly]: 1) A church dedicated to the Holy Virgin; shared by Catholics and Jacobites; in this church a chapel dedicated to St. George, where the Jacobites celebrate the office [conducted their service] after the Catholics.
 2) Another church [at the end of the Angamale Bazar] dedicated to St. Homisdas, Catholic martyr.
 The See of the Archbishop of Malabar was formerly at Angamale [Angamaly] under the Portuguese; In 1615, it was transferred to Cranganore.
 3) Another church dedicated to the Holy Virgin, exclusively used by the Jacobites [In all likelihood, this is Cheriapally, which in the last century, was the residence of the Malalabar Archdeacon, Mar Thomas] [Anquetil-Du Perron, 1771, pp. 185-186].
 1] and 3] are the St. George Basilica and the St. Hormisdas [Kizhakkepally] of the Catholics; and 2] is the St. Mary’s Jacobite Cathedral today.
-Archbishop Francis Roz of Angamaly in his ‘Report on the Serra’ or ‘Relacao Sobre a Serra’ [1603/04] describes about a ’Hermitage of Ss.
-Gervasis and Protasis’ in Angamaly [Nedungatt, 2001, p.
-397].

 St. Mary/St. George Church and Chapel, Catholic [Old vs New]